About Her Majesty's Theatre

 It was musicals which dominated the theatre’s programming during most of the 20th Century.
 Short runs included On The Twentieth Century and Barmitzvah Boy but the more successful musical productions included he original production of Noël Coward’s musical Bitter Sweet (1929) produced by CB Cochran and running for two years, Noele Gordon in Brigadoon (1949), Bobby Howes and Sally Ann Howes played father and daughter in Lerner and Leowe’s Paint Your Wagon (1954), Leonard Bernstein’s West Side Story (1958) with George Chakiris as Riff, Chita Rivera in Bye Bye Birdie (1961), Lock Up Your Daughters (1962) by Lionel Bart and Laurie Johnson transferred from Bernard Miles’ Mermaid Theatre, Fiddler on the Roof (1967) opened with Topol and Miriam Karlin and ran for 2,030 performances with Alfie Bass and Bernard Spear taking over the lead role, African dance spectacular Ipi Tombi (1975) and the first stage version of Bugsy Malone (1985).

 Andrew Lloyd Webber’s musical version of The Phantom of the Opera opened in 1986.
 Produced by Cameron Mackintosh, the original cast was led by Michael Crawford and Sarah Brightman.
-Subsequent casting has included Claire Moore, Dave Willetts, Michael Ball, John Barrowman, Peter Straker, Mike Sterling, Ramin Karimloo and Earl Carpenter.
+Subsequent casting has included Claire Moore, Dave Willetts, Michael Ball, John Barrowman, John Owen Jones, Mike Sterling, Ramin Karimloo and Earl Carpenter.
 The production celebrated its 25th Anniversary on 9 October 2011.